hubertpysklo/agent-diff/sdk/agent_diff_pkg/README.md

     service="slack",
     name="my_template",
     description="Custom template",
-    visibility="private"  # "private" means only you can view the template )
+    ownerScope="user" # user means only you can view the template )
 ```